kluless13/fishtally/paper.md

 - make polygon and track within that
 - address limitations

-What I would like to add:
+What I would like to add: all done
 - turn FishTally into CLI command to automate process
 - ~have weights ready for use~

+#TOADD4PAPER:
+- high level infrographic of yolov8
+- ByteTrack: hgh level arch and Kalman filters
+- supervision: open source library

 ### Methodology